lilpug/ASP.NET-Core-Impersonation/README.md

 **This library is for the ASP.Net Core (.Net Framework 4.6+) version only, this is because its using the advapi32.dll for the impersonation.**

 The library gives the ability to impersonate a user at either a function level or a middleware level.
 If the impersonation configuration file does not exist it will simply run the function and middleware as the underlining user.
 This can be quite useful if you want to impersonate at a local dev level but then when you push to product you want it to run as the application pool user.
-To acheive this the only thing you need to do is to exclude publishing the impersonation configruation file to the product server or delete the file on it.
-By doing this it helps to maintain security as your not pushing credentials in a file onto a product server only in your local enviroment.
+To achieve this the only thing, you need to do is to exclude publishing the impersonation configuration file to the product server or delete the file on it.
+By doing this it helps to maintain security as you’re not pushing credentials in a file onto a product server only in your local environment.

 ## Impersonation Configuration File Structure